- This post contains affiliate links. Read more here.

 This “fine-mist” spray-on formula boasts 30+ SPF protection, easy application, and FDA approval for ingredients and stability.

-As a bonus, it’s waterproof, for those sunny days you and your dog cool off in the water.Buy Now on Amazon for $16
+As a bonus, it’s waterproof, for those sunny days you and your dog cool off in the water.Find on Amazon

-With an easy roll-on applicator, this is the perfect choice for dogs who need sunscreen applied to their thin-coated nose and ears.Buy Now on Amazon for $8.99
+With an easy roll-on applicator, this is the perfect choice for dogs who need sunscreen applied to their thin-coated nose and ears.Find on Amazon

 Infused with soothing aloe vera, this dog sunscreen is rated in the SPF 15-30 range and can serve as a leave-in conditioner after your fun in the sun is done.

-The convenient 4-ounce bottle is also the perfect size for tossing into a bag on your way out the door.Buy Now on Amazon for $12.99
+The convenient 4-ounce bottle is also the perfect size for tossing into a bag on your way out the door.Find on Amazon

 Infused with shea butter and coconut oil, this dog sun spray is easy to apply and has what reviewers describe as a pleasant natural smell.

-It also comes with a lifetime satisfaction guarantee.Buy Now on Amazon for $18.95
+It also comes with a lifetime satisfaction guarantee.Find on Amazon

 This sunscreen balm is specifically for doggy noses.
 Reviewers praise its creamy consistency and pleasant scent, and it’s a good choice if your dog has particularly pink or bald spots on their nose.

-It’s not just a sunscreen, but a balm, so it’s good for pups who get chapped noses during wintertime.Buy Now on Amazon for $12.94
+It’s not just a sunscreen, but a balm, so it’s good for pups who get chapped noses during wintertime.Find on Amazon

 Alright, so now that you know what to look for in a dog sunscreen, let’s quickly cover how to apply it to your dog.